StarWhiz/docker_deployment_notes/splinterlands-bot-v2/README.md

 Check for latest version here [Ultimate Splinterlands Bot V2](https://github.com/PCJones/Ultimate-Splinterlands-Bot-V2/releases)

 To update this image you would run docker-compose build in this folder if the version changed.

+Note: You may use [ontje-dev's Dockerfile](https://github.com/ontje-dev/Ultimate-Splinterlands-Bot-Docker/blob/main/Dockerfile) instead which has a smaller footprint.

 ```
 FROM ubuntu:latest